C2SM/iconarray/README.md

 ### ICON GRIB Definitions

 If you are using the conda setup and want to use GRIB data, you probably need to set the `GRIB_DEFINITION_PATH`.
 The GRIB_DEFINITION_PATH environment variable can be configured in order to use local definition files (text files defining the decoding rules) instead of the default definition files provided with eccodes.
-This can be done on Tsa/Daint (CSCS) by sourcing the script setup-conda-env.sh.
+This can be done by sourcing the script setup-conda-env.sh.
 It only needs to be run a single time, as it will save the `GRIB_DEFINITION_PATH` environment variable to the conda environment.
 You will need to deactivate and reactivate the conda environment after doing this.
 You can check it has been correctly set by running `conda env config vars list`.

 ```bash
 ./env/setup-conda-env.sh